 Below are library repositories holding the greatest volume of Chopin’s original papers.
 Included are links to library websites, finding aids for off-site research, digitized records (where available), and procedures for visitors wishing to access collections on-site.
-Any use of this material should subscribe to common citation standards.
+Use and/or reproduction of this material should honor individual archives’ citation requests; the United States Copyright Act, including copyright status; and common citation standards.

 Missouri History Museum, St. Louis

-The majority of Chopin’s extant primary source materials are housed in the Missouri History Museum Library and Research Center, formerly the Missouri Historical Society.
+The majority of Chopin’s extant primary source materials are housed in the Missouri History Museum Library and Research Center, part of the Missouri Historical Society.
 According to a museum collections archivist, the entirety of Chopin’s holdings has been digitized.

 Beyond the treasure trove of handwritten manuscripts, this collection also includes Chopin’s Account/Memo Books–ledgers of her fiction’s production, submission, rejection, or sale.
 Many scholars have traced Chopin’s self-professed “commercial instinct” to these books.
 Of them, Chopin scholar Barbara C. Ewell writes: